olillin/qmk_firmware/keyboards/splitkb/aurora/lily58/keymaps/olillin/readme.md

 ![Layer 2](layer_screenshots/layer2.png)

 The Navigation layer gives access the arrow keys on the right hand, navigation keys on the left hand in addition to a function key row.
+In addition to this there are also mouse controls.

 ### Layer 3: Numpad

 ![Layer 3](layer_screenshots/layer3.png)

-The Numpad layer exposes RGB adjustment keys on the right hand.
+The Numpad layer exposes a numpad on the right hand and media and extra function buttons on the left hand.